-Firchie drum is a preffered choice for some of the best drummers in the world.
+Firchie Drums is a preferred choice for some of the best drummers in the world.
 Chances are, you have already heard it’s tremendous sound in the hands of Dennis Chambers, Jonatthan Moffet, Ricky Lawson, Tal Bergman, Sterling Campbell, Jonathan Mover, to name a few.

-The Firche Drum is an extremely useful tool for any drummer who appreciates versatility and quality performance from a single instrument.
+The Firchie Drum is an extremely useful tool for any drummer who appreciates versatility and quality performance from a single instrument.

 It is like having a rack full of sampled snare drum sounds.
 It has a tremendous ability to change any aspect of the drum sound, in a snap!